What are Scleral Lenses?

 - Full scleral lenses are the largest in size and provide the most clearance between the back surface of the lens and the cornea.

-If you are interested in seeing if scleral lenses are right for you, our staff at Yesnick Vision Center help patients from all over Las Vegas or Spring Valley, Nevada.
-Dr. David Yesnick will provide a comprehensive evaluation and the highest level of care.
+If you are interested, contact Yesnick Vision Center to find out if scleral lenses are right for you.
+Our staff helps patients from all over Las Vegas and Spring Valley, Nevada, and Dr. David Yesnick will provide a comprehensive evaluation and the highest level of care.

 Scleral Lenses Provide More Comfort and Improved Vision